You can turn your TV on and off using your voice and Google Nest or Google Home speaker or display.

 - Try using a different voice command.

-- If you’ve turned the TV on/off repeatedly during a short period of time, the voice commands may briefly stop working.
+- If you’ve turned the TV on or off repeatedly during a short period of time, the voice commands may briefly stop working.
 Wait about 10 minutes before trying again.